allancarait/allancarait/README.md

 I'm a proud Filipino currently living in the USA.

 I started my career in 2010 as a backend engineer and now, I'm working as a full-stack developer.
-I occassinaly dabble on solutions architecture and cloud technologies like AWS.
+I also like to dabble on solutions architecture and cloud technologies like AWS.
 I love learning new concepts about backend, frontend web and mobile.

 Some hard skills I have been practicing are: